ryguy2k4/screentime/README.md

 - `device_id`: Unique identifier for the device.
 - `device_model`: Model of the device.
 Missing values imply the device was a macOS device.

 Using the pandas library in Python, I cleaned the data and then aggregated it to daily totals by app and device (iPhone and Mac).
-I also manually created app categories (youtube, streaming, news, social, productivity, utilities, browser, etc) to use in the analysis. **I only considered iPhone screentime in the analysis**.
+I also manually created app categories (youtube, streaming, news, social, productivity, utilities, browser, etc) to use in the analysis.

+Here is a Data Dictionary of my processed file used for analysis.

+- `date`: The date in question.
+- `app_category`: The app category in question.
+- `usage_phone (min)`: iPhone screentime usage in minutes.
+- `usage_mac (min)`: Mac screentime usage in minutes.

+**I only considered iPhone screentime in the analysis**.

 ## Tableau Story via PowerPoint Slides: